If you are considering leaving your domestic partner or spouse, a good plan of action is essential.

-If you are considering leaving your Domestic Partner or Spouse, a good plan of action is essential.
-I am not talking about taking your ex for all you can.
-What is most important is making smart choices without letting your emotions get the best of you.
-The more you think about your next steps (with a clear mind) — the better your position will be when the divorce is over.
+We’re not talking about taking your ex for all you can.
+We’re talking about making smart choices without letting your emotions get the best of you.
+The more you think about your next steps with a clear mind, the better your position will be when the divorce is over.

-You will also want to think about how to help your kids cope and understand how their lives will be impacted.
-Reach out to your support system and local resources (such as Kids Turn) to alleviate as much of their anxiety as possible.
+You will also want to think about how to help your kids cope and understand how their lives will be impacted by the divorce.
+Reach out to your support system and local resources (such as Kids’ Turn) to alleviate as much of their anxiety as possible.

-Financial planning is key!
+Financial planning is key.
 You will want to seek legal advice to determine the approximate amount you can expect to receive or pay in support.
 Making a budget is important.
-You will also want to control debt — when possible, keep your credit card expenditures to a minimum.
+You will also want to control debt.
+When possible, keep your credit card expenditures to a minimum.
 Continue to pay bills to avoid problems in court.
-That being said, you will have to prioritize your bills to ensure the most important ones are taken care of (rent, mortgage, insurance, essential utilities, credit card minimum payments, loans and income taxes).
+That said, you will have to prioritize your bills to ensure the most important ones are paid: rent, mortgage, insurance, essential utilities, credit card minimum payments, loans, and income taxes.

-If you don’t currently have copies of statements for all of your family accounts, get them now.
-Consider taking inventory of all personal property, including videotaping or photographing items in the house.
-It can be almost impossible to prove their existence when they “disappear” post-separation (“he said, she said”) but if you’ve got evidence, you will likely be in a better place.
+If you don’t have copies of statements for all of your family accounts, get them now.
+Consider taking inventory of all personal property.
+This includes taking photos and videos of items in the house.
+It can be almost impossible to prove their existence when they “disappear” post-separation (“he said, she said”).
+But if you’ve got evidence, you will likely be in a better place.
 Gather joint documents like tax returns, too.